 zMAX Doesn't Replace Ordinary Oil

-zMAX is added to the oil, fuel and transmission fluids.
+zMAX Micro-lubricant uses the fuel, oil and transmission fluids in your vehicle to reach internal metal components. zMAX does not replace ordinary oil.
 It goes beyond ordinary oil with its amazing micro-lubricating molecules that clean and penetrate areas ordinary oil can't reach.
+Can be used in gasoline or diesel engines, manual or automatic transmissions.
 Various test engine parts were used in the following photos to illustrate the point.

 Even in today's modern cars and aircraft engines, carbon and other unwanted deposits can build-up in the most critical areas of your engine. zMAX kept the exhaust guide on the right virtually carbon free and dimensionally correct, while the unprotected guide on the left shows significant carbon accumulation.